 It’s not all facts and figures during this search.
 Trust your tongue.
 The food available in potential locations can be a tipping point.
 Can your business function well in an area with a moderate sales tax?
-Quite possibly if you can keep eating at that awesome pizza place you discovered.
+Quite possibly if you can keep eating at that awesome burger joint you discovered.

 A good business location isn’t just about where you can house your employees and products comfortably.
 The ability to distribute from that location should be a make or break factor on your decision.
-When making a corporate site selection, that means access to railroads, highways and airports is a crucial factor to consider so you can get your product out into the world in a timely manner.
+When making a corporate site selection, access to railroads, highways and airports is a crucial factor to consider so you can get your product out into the world in a timely manner.

 A great building and location don’t matter much if you can’t turn the lights on.
 Working to find locations with renovated or brand-new power grids assures your business that your power demands will be met.
 Beyond toilets, sinks, and the ability to clean, access to high volumes of clean water can be crucial for different types of production.

 Just like good food, the ability to go out and cut loose is necessary for a healthy business.
-Whether it’s family focused with great bowling, community concerts or simply a great theater, or it’s focused more towards your adult employees and the need to relax with a drink or dancing, the access to leisure activities in your new business location makes assimilation much easier.
+Whether it’s family focused or adult focused activities, the access to leisure activities in your new business location makes assimilation much easier.
 Finding a location with community concerts, theaters, breweries, and easy access to the outdoors can really help ensure employees are happy with both their work and personal life.